Wondering about the best time to visit Romania? Is visiting Romania in summer or winter worth it?

 Best places to visit in Romania during Autumn

-Autumn is harvest season which means it’s a great time to venture out in the Romanian countryside and experience local culture and gastronomy.
-Locals are eager to show off their produce and that’s why on our tours we always include home-cooked meals and visits to small food producers.
+Autumn is harvest season, which means it’s a great time to venture out in the Romanian countryside and experience local culture and the country's traditional cuisine.
+Locals are eager to show off their produce, and that’s why on our tours we always include home-cooked meals and visits to small food producers.

 The spectacular Transfagarasan Road